subhashis-lanl/2020-04_Nyx-example/readme.md

 The `main.workflow` file contains the [Popper](https://falsifiable.us) dependencies that are run during this workflow.
 The steps, executed in order, are:

-- `install dependencies` This installs and builds the current master of WarpX in a scratch workspace.
+- `install dependencies` This installs and builds the current master of Nyx in a scratch workspace.

-- `execute` Runs WarpX on 6 nodes, using setup files in the `input` directory.
+- `execute` Runs Nyx on 6 nodes, using setup files in the `input` directory.
 This includes an `alpine_actions.json` file that creates a visualization and exports a Cinema database.

 - `check job completion` This step pauses the pipeline until the `execute` job finishes.